By Hidden Beaches specialist Ludo

 Barbados’s east coast remains undeveloped.
 The Atlantis Hotel sits on a clifftop above wild Atlantic rollers.
-The surrounding wind-swept coast is ideal for walking and hiking, where you can claim isolated coves for the day.
+The surrounding wind-swept coast is ideal for walking and hiking, and you can often claim isolated coves for the day.

 Why the British Virgin Islands?

 Deep channels, calm waters and trade winds once attracted pirates and heavily laden galleons to the British Virgin Islands.
 Yachts and catamarans have now taken their place, plying between islands whose volcanic peaks jut steeply from the water, topped with pockets of virgin forest and trimmed with untouched sandy coves.
 If you enjoy being on the water, this is a good place.